canonical/kafka-operator/docs/how-to/h-enable-oauth.md

 ## Initial deployment

-On MicroK8s, `metallb` addon is needed, this will allow Traefik ingress from the LXD model:
+On MicroK8s, the `metallb` add-on is needed, this will let Traefik ingress from the LXD model:

 ```bash
 $ microk8s enable metallb:10.64.140.43-10.64.140.49